-- 1. In 20212022 there will be a single funding round.
+- 1. In 20222023 there will be a single funding round.
 The application deadline is 5:00 p.m.
-(CT) on June 11, 202110, 2022. - 2.
+(CT) on June 10, 20229, 2023. - 2.
 The Bank will accept applications for AHP subsidies under its General Fund only from institutions that are members of the Bank at the time of application submission, and will award subsidies only to institutions that are members of the Bank at the time of award approval. - 3.
 General Fund applications must contain information sufficient for the Bank to: - a.
 Determine that the proposed AHP project meets the eligibility requirements pursuant to Section II.C below; and - b.
-Evaluate the application pursuant to the Scoring Guidelines, attached hereto as Exhibit II.
+Evaluate the application pursuant to the Scoring Guidelines for the General Fund, attached hereto as Exhibit II.